bancolombia/ScreenPlayArchitecture/README.md

 # Scaffolding of ScreenPlay Architecture

-Gradle plugin to create a java and kotlin application based on ScreenPlay Architecture following our best practices.
+Gradle plugin to create a java application based on ScreenPlay Architecture following our best practices.

 - [Scaffolding of ScreenPlay Architecture](#Scaffolding of ScreenPlay Architecture)
 - [Plugin Implementation](#plugin-implementation)